AvramRobert/buccaneer/docs/documentation.md

 ```
 This `Cli[A]` thing is actually just a `Map` from command signatures to the
 commands themselves.
 One interesting thing about it is that its type parameter `A` will automatically
-be inferred to `Any` if the result type of two or more commands does not line up.
+be inferred to `Any` if the result type of two or more commands are not homogeneous.
 <br />
 <br />
-To run command inputs against the whole interface, we need only feed it again to the `Interpreter`.
+To run command inputs against the whole interface, we need only feed it to one of the interpreters.
-The `Interpreter` can both handle single commands, but also complete interfaces.
+There are interpreters for handling both single commands, but also complete interfaces.
 In the
 latter case, it will automatically resolve and find the command signature that
 matches the given input, and run its associated function.
 If no command is found, or the input is
 malformed, then it shall appropriately return a failure: